Uranograph

 The Uranograph features two distinct output paths for flexible routing:

-The Main Output Volume knob controls the level sent to the rear-panel 6.3mm balanced jack.
+The Monitor Output Volume knob (the big one in the photo) controls the level sent to the rear-panel 6.3mm balanced jack.
 This is your primary connection to an audio interface, mixer, or amplifier.

 It controls only the final output stage — not the internal audio level of the synthesizer itself.

-A high-quality headphone amplifier IC is used to ensure clean, powerful, and detailed sound, even with demanding headphones — making it ideal for live monitoring, sound design, or quiet practice.
+A high-quality headphones amplifier IC is used to ensure clean, powerful, and detailed sound, even with demanding headphones — making it ideal for live monitoring, sound design, or quiet practice.

 Both outputs can be used simultaneously — for example, sending the main out to FOH while monitoring with headphones on stage.